 Fly a Kite

 This age-old family favorite has been made even better by the recent availability of many more styles of kite.
 Some are designed to be easier to fly, others are made to maneuver, dance, even fight.
 One of the easiest kites to fly for beginners is the super stable “delta” kite, with a triangular airplane-like design that requires only the gentlest of breezes to stay aloft.
-For even more enjoyable family togetherness, buy a kite-building kit and make one yourself.
+For even more enjoyable family togetherness, buy a kite-building craft kit and make one together.

 Row a Boat